ziqinyeow/Depression-ML-Problem/README.md

 ## Notebook 6 - [Link](./Notebook%206.ipynb) <img src="https://img.shields.io/badge/PyTorch-EE4C2C?style=for-the-badge&logo=PyTorch&logoColor=white">

-Text classification (28-class) problem - Text loaded from [Go Emotions](https://huggingface.co/datasets/go_emotions) HuggingFace dataset to fit into a pretrained bert tokenizer and model that classify the text emotion (e.g.: fear, embarrassment, happy...).
+Text classification (28-class) problem - Text loaded from [Go Emotions](https://huggingface.co/datasets/go_emotions) HuggingFace dataset to fit into a pretrained Bert tokenizer and model that classify the text emotion (e.g.: fear, embarrassment, happy...).

 This model is a fine-tuned version of microsoft/xtremedistil-l6-h384-uncased on an unknown dataset.
 It achieves the following results on the evaluation set: